Whether you’re buying a piece of real estate, or lending money via a mortgage on it, do you need a survey?

 Title insurance policies, however, have a number of terms and conditions which might temper or limit coverage: they typically exclude any title risk which is created, allowed, accepted or otherwise agreed to by the insured; or which is known by the insured but not by its lawyer handling the transaction and not disclosed by the registered title.

-Most people do not realize that a lawyer cannot glean any information about the physical layout of the lands being acquired from the sources of information available to the lawyer and that only a survey provides this information.
-The location of the boundaries and any improvement on the land, encroachments, easements and right of ways and other information is only reflected on a survey and without this document, the information is limited and may impact on their use and future plans.
+Most people do not realize that a lawyer cannot glean any information about the physical layout of the lands being acquired from the sources of information available to the lawyer, and that only a survey provides this information.
+The location of the boundaries, driveways, paths, parking areas, any improvement on the land, and any encroachments, easements and right of ways and other information can only be reflected on a survey.
+Without this document, the amount of information which is available is limited, and that lack of information may impact their use and future plans.